wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

     )$

-If Maxima is forced to first evaluate the expression and then asked to substitute the sliderâs value plotting works fine instead:
+If Maxima is forced to first evaluate the expression and then asked to substitute the slider’s value plotting works fine instead:

     f:sin(a*x);
     with_slider_draw(